Kraslo/aforo_app/README.md

+# VisiLista

+This is an app intended for the tracking of individuals attending to catechism.

+WORK IN PROGRESS!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.